 If the daughter sets up a third-party Supplemental Needs Trust for her mom, then the daughter can put money into the trust, and the trust can pay for any goods or services not covered by Medicaid, such as clothing and technology, and it will have no effect on the Mom’s Medicaid eligibility.
 Whether the Trust can be used for the cost of a private room depends on the state, as described above.

-A “third-party” Supplemental Needs Trust (SNT) is a legal trust created for the benefit of a disabled person, typically over 65 years old.
+A third-party Supplemental Needs Trust (SNT) is a legal trust created for the benefit of a disabled person, typically over 65 years old.
 SNTs are intended to enhance quality of life while maintaining eligibility for government benefits, which are funded by assets of a person other than the beneficiary, such as a family member.
 SNTs are traditionally not included as countable assets for Medicaid eligibility purposes (which, depending on each state, are limited to no more than $2,000 for an individual, or $3,000 for a couple).
 Thus, SNTs are an excellent option for those looking to help an elderly family member.

 SNTs have a variety of limitations.
 Funds are distributed by a trustee (the person in charge of the trust) and are paid directly to the third parties who provide the goods or services.
 Funds can only be used for supplemental items for beneficiaries (those for whom the trust was created) such as clothing, transportation, technology, and travel.
-SNT funds cannot be used to buy food, toward shelter costs, or for medical care which Medicaid would otherwise cover.
+SNT funds cannot be used to buy food, toward shelter costs, or for medical care that Medicaid would otherwise cover.
 Finally, the “remainder beneficiary” (the entity that receives the remaining funds once the beneficiary passes away) must be Medicaid.